Scrotal Swelling in Children

 Testicular torsion.
 This condition is caused when a testicle twists on its cord.
 A twisted cord can cut

-off a testicle's blood supply and may require emergency surgery—ideally within six
+off a testicle's blood supply and may need emergency surgery—ideally within 6 hours

-torsion occurs in about one out of 4,000 boys.
+torsion happens in about 1 out of 4,000 boys.
 It is most common in infants and boys

 between ages 12 and 18.
 Boys often experience pain from a blow to the groin while